Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 As another example, if you were developing a "forgot password" or "confirm email address" function for a website then you would test pretty much the same thing.
 You need to make sure that the correct functionality gets evoked, without actually sending anything.

-## Bonus fun stuff

-- Set up a cron job so that your program sends you a bit of inspiration every weekday at the same time.
-You can start your day with inspiration.
-Or you can receive your email just before you go to lunch or go home so that you have something to ponder.
-- You can also add extra functionality.
-Eg: send an inspirational quote and a funny quote.
-- You can make the emails that get sent look good as well. it doesn't just need to be plain text
-- You can look into sending SMS instead of email
-- link to the quote author's Wikipedia page straight from the email/SMS
-- add extra information such as a weather report

 ## Instructions for a reviewer

 - Unit tests:
  - The learner should demonstrate that the email sends only once, with the correct arguments.
  - The learner should demonstrate an understanding of mocks and spies.
 Please see {{% contentlink path="topics/unit-testing-mocks-and-spies" %}} .

-- Sending emails to multiple recipients is not a requirement, but if the code is structured well enough, then doing so should be easy.
-The unit test should demonstrate that the code is not restricted to sending just one email.